-While growth of our tourism sector is beneficial for our region, Council will support and promote tourism developments that are planned in a sustainable manner that are conducive to their rural character.
+VisitsDomestic Daytrip VisitorsImage: Description of the state of promote tourism developments that are planned in a sustainable manner that are conducive to their rural character.
 This would envision tourism developments such as glamping and nature based accommodation in our rural areas that promote our natural attractions while more intensive accommodation developments such as hotels to be located in our town centres which can utilise existing infrastructure.